Which sports does Maranatha offer?

 All teams have open tryouts.

-Fall sports start with pre-season August 16.
+Fall sports start with pre-season in mid/late August.

 Winter sports start practice October 15.